I published this series of posts during the year I was on Orencia. The following are my experiences.

 Since I have been having the infusions, my neutrophils have become normal.
 My joint swelling has been greatly diminished.
 My pain levels have been reduced.

 I do have a weird cough.
 It is weird because when I enter a space away from home, I start coughing.
 It goes on for a bit and finally comes under control.
 Sometimes I feel like I have the flu, but I don’t.

 I still don’t have as much energy as I would like.
 I do have some RA problems.
 Still, I am better than I was before the Orencia.

 I went to a number of online communities to see what others were experiencing with Orencia.
 There were many miracles.
 Good results.
 There were some with the same cough, flu like response that I have.
 There was one who went into anaphylactic shock on her 17th infusion.
 There were many who had serious problems with headache.
 There were some who had rash and itching problems.

 I also read several studies on Orencia.
 I am also on methotrexate injections.

 The results of the study at six months: 67% had a 20% improvement in symptoms; 45% had a 50% improvement; and 14% had a 70% improvement.

-So a 100% improvement does’t seem likely.
-So the expectation might not be a miracle but a good improvement in symptoms.
+So a 100% improvement doesn’t seem likely.
+So, the expectation might not be a miracle but a good improvement in symptoms.

 My flares are getting worse.
 I have come down with a horrific flu.
 It is the worst that I have had in years.
 Dr Reiter agreed that it was time to stop the Orencia infusions.
 I had good results for over nine months.
 I wish it had lasted longer.